zemirco/lockit-couchdb-adapter/README.md

 ## Configuration

 To initialize the necessary views in your CouchDB run `node ./createViews.js`.
-The setting from `./test/config.js` are taken to connect to CouchDB.
+The setting from `./test/config.js` is taken to connect to the database.

-You only need the connection string for your database.
+You only need the connection string in your `config.js`.

 ```js
 exports.db = 'http://127.0.0.1:5984/test';